Lecrapouille/OpenGLCppWrapper/README.md

 * Bind your VAO to your GLProgram.
 * Use the Movable class to place (translate, rotate, scale) your first cube in the scene: this will create a 4x4 Matrix.
-* Apply this matrix to your shader uniform matrix usually named "model".
+* Apply this matrix to your shader uniform matrix named "model" of the Model View Projection.
 * Draw the first cube.
 * Use again the Movable for placing the second cube: redo the three previous steps but this time, draw the second cube (update movable,